DailyDoseJS/colorpicker-alt-V/README.md

 A Colorpicker to set the Car color on a Vehicle.
 Supports: Matt(RGB), Chrome(RGB), Pearl (156 colors), Metallic (RGB).

-# Example Image of all Cars with different colors on it:
+# Example Image of Cars with different colors on it:
 ![Example Image of all Cars with different colors on it](https://i.gyazo.com/0f4e85007fa16ea9c035e08cca961ed3.jpg)
 # Color Picker Window:
 ![Color Picker Window](https://i.gyazo.com/17a397c25f1050ed5edb9ea7473f232b.png)